Theater Week in Hartford: Celebrating the Return of Live Performances and Reviving the Arts Scene

 The first 14 days of October, though technically encompassing two weeks, have been designated Theater Week in Hartford.
 The period, set up by the Greater Hartford Arts Council, is meant to celebrate theater and performing arts in Hartford, and it’s also an opportunity to bring people back into the audience.

 “They have definitely been struggling,” said Rev. Dr. Shelley Best, CEO of the GHAC.
-“And then what’s powerful is even in the struggle, these theatres are the little trains that could.
+“And then what’s powerful is even in the struggle, these theatres are the little trains that might.
 They’re making comebacks, and in many ways, they’re creating new work, showing up even in an more innovative fashion.”

 Each day of Theater Week has a packed agenda spanning six different theaters in Hartford including The Bushnell, Theaterworks and Hartford Stage.
 If you attend events at the participating theaters during Theater Week you can scan a QR code at each venue to be entered to win prizes, the top prize which includes tickets to Hamilton on Broadway with a limo ride.